U.S. tells consumers to stop using fire-prone Samsung phones

 Following reports that the phones' batteries have combusted during charging and normal use, the U.S. Consumer Product Safety Commission said it was working on an official recall of the devices and that users should turn them off in the meantime.

-Samsung Electronics Co Ltd (005930.KS) said it was working with the agency and asked customers to immediately turn in their Note 7 phones.
-It voluntarily issued a recall last week for 10 markets, including South Korea and the United States, and it said it was expediting shipments of replacement phones to customers in the United States.
+Samsung Electronics Co Ltd (005930.KS) said it was working with the agency.
+It voluntarily issued a recall last week for 10 markets including the United States, and it was expediting shipments of replacement phones to customers.

 The U.S. government action heralds more fallout for the South Korean manufacturer, which may take a financial hit from the recall and lose customers who are concerned about the quality of its flagship phones.